heroiclabs/nakama-docs/docs/friends.md

 });
 ```

-When both users have added eachother as friends they are able to initiate realtime chat in a 1-on-1 channel.
+When both users have added eachother as friends it's easy to initiate realtime chat in a 1-on-1 channel.
 See the [realtime chat](realtime-chat.md) section for more info.

 ## List friends